- The Washington Times - Tuesday, January 27, 2026

 Rep. Wesley Hunt, Texas Republican, called the persecution of Christians in Nigeria “one of the greatest moral crises of our time.”

 “For years, radical Islamic terrorists like Boko Haram have murdered, raped and burned entire villages simply because men, women and children refused to renounce their faith in Jesus Christ.
-America cannot be silent in the face of such evil,” Mr. Hunt said in November after signing onto a congressional resolution condemning the treatment of Christians in Nigeria.
+America cannot be silent in the face of such evil,” Mr. Hunt said in November after signing on to a congressional resolution condemning the treatment of Christians in Nigeria.

 Alex Barbir, an American missionary who spoke to TG News, told mourners during the burial of the seven miners, “Do not watch yourselves be slaughtered by terrorists.
 You must defend yourselves.”